vilmibm/prosaic/README.md

 python dictionaries) that represent an array of json objects, each one containing describing a line of poetry.

+A template describes a "desired" poem.
+Prosaic uses the template to approximate a piece given what text it has in its database.
+Running prosaic repeatedly with the same template will almost always yield different results.

 You can see available templates with `prosaic template ls`, edit them with `prosaic template edit <template name>`, and add your own with `prosaic template new <template name>`.

 The rules available are:

-* _syllables_: integer number of syllables you'd line on a line
+* _syllables_: integer number of syllables you'd like on a line
 * _keyword_: string containing a word you want to see on a line
 * _fuzzy_: you want to see a line that happens near a source sentence that has this string keyword.
 * _rhyme_: define a rhyme scheme.
 For example, a couplet template would be: